 7. Spatial Orientation

 Here you will focus on checking the ability of a candidate to determine their location within a city, building, or set of structures.
-The NCJOSI and the MTA police exam measures this aptitude by making use of maps and layouts.
+The NCJOSI and the MTA police exam measure this aptitude by making use of maps and layouts.
 As a police officer of the MTA, you will have to perform rounds, inspections, and even go on patrol around your assigned area on a regular basis.

 8. Verbal Comprehension